Quick start

 User token

 This authentication method is reserved for user endpoints only.
 It involves appending the token as a query parameter in the URL.
-We will see below that user tokens have a short expiry duration.
+We will see below how to get this token.

 curl https://api.invoice-collector.com/api/v1/example?token=<token>